-- If the Registrar's Coordinator is unable to determine if some courses are equivalent to DU courses, it's your responsibility as the student to provide detailed information to the writing program that will help us evaluate the course.
+- The Registrar's Coordinator may be unable to determine if some courses are equivalent to DU courses.
+In those cases, it's your responsibility to provide detailed information to the writing program that will help us evaluate the course.
+See the next section.

 If transferred class is listed as an elective

 If after you have transferred the course to DU officially, and the Registrar is unable to determine if this class is equivalent to WRIT 1122 or WRIT 1133, you must take the following steps.

 Please furnish the following information to the University Writing Program in an email with attachments to Jennifer Campbell, Assistant Director for First Year Writing.

 a.
 Your name, your student ID number, and your campus email address.